 Combine your visit to Westbroekpark

-– Westland Floating Parade (one but last week in June)
+– Varend Corso Westland (penultimate week in June)

-– beach of Scheveningen (sun sets in sea)
+– Scheveningen beach (sun sets in the sea)

 Comments